NitinKumar2024/Python_Projects/README.md

     Output: 120
     ```

 ## Contribution

 Contributions are welcome!
 If you have any suggestions, bug fixes, or want to add new features, feel free to open an issue or create a pull request.
+Please follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.